Tprrt's Blog

 pid 6987's current scheduling priority: 1

-Busybox provides an applet which size, once compiled, and ten times smaller than that of the binary implementation and with some limitations.
+Busybox provides an applet whose size, once compiled, is ten times smaller than that of the binary implementation and with some limitations.

 The dissection